+[Sec.
+2501 condensed.]
 Seasons.
-1. There shall be a special open season from the first Monday of October to the beginning of the regular deer hunting season for the purpose of hunting deer with bow and arrow only.
+1. There shall be a special open season from the first Monday of October to the beginning of the regular deer hunting season as described in Section 2353 for the purpose of hunting deer with bow and arrow only.
 2. It shall be legal to hunt any wild animal by bow and arrow during any open season on that animal.

+[Sec.
+2502 condensed.]
 License; tags.
-The commissioner shall issue an archery license to hunt deer during the special archery season described in the fish and wildlife laws and to hunt any wild animal, including deer, by bow and arrow during any open season on that animal.
+The commissioner shall issue an archery license to hunt deer during the special archery season described in Section 2501, and to hunt any wild animal, including deer, by bow and arrow during any open season on that animal.